sourcegraph/handbook/content/editing.md

 1. Wait up to 5 minutes for your change to be live on about.sourcegraph.com.
 1. Use the #handbook-announce label to notify other people of important handbook updates on the #handbook-announce Slack channel.

+**Is this your first time using GitHub?
+Do you not feel confortable editing the handbook?** Visit [this handbook page](editing/first-steps-to-edit-handbook.md) to read about basic concepts and steps.

 ## Reviewing and approving another person's proposal

 Frequently used links: